El Paso-Ciudad Juárez

 Overview - Ciudad Juárez

-Juárez's rapid transit network consists of two bus rapid transit services.
+Juárez's rapid transit network consists of three bus rapid transit services.

 BRT-1

 Corredor Troncal BRT-1 was opened in November 2013 as Corredor Troncal 1 Presidencia - Tierra Nueva, and the last extension to the line was to Puerto Tarento in July 2021.
+We do not have a date for when Eritrea opened.
 Corredor Troncal BRT-1 is owned by the State of Chihuahua and operated by Integradora de Transporte de Juárez.

 BRT-2

 Corredor Troncal BRT-2 began pre-operative service in October 2022.
+The last expansion was the extension to Catedral and Ex-Aduana likely in May 2024, though we have no conclusive date.
 Corredor Troncal BRT-2 is owned by the State of Chihuahua.

 References & Helpful Links